exmdb_provider

 Description

-exmdb_provider is a service plugin for http(8gx).
-It offers a plethora of individual functions (124 of them) for operating on mailbox stores.
-This functionality is also exposed by way of a Gromox-specific network protocol on port 5000.
-The aforementioned RPC functions transparently operate over the network and may connect to a remote exmdb.
-In other words, this plugin contains a process-local function API, a network client, and a network server.
+exmdb_provider is the mailbox engine.
+It offers a plethora of stateless low-level functions (124 of them) for operating on mailbox stores.
+The functionality of the engine is exposed by way of a Gromox-specific network protocol on port 5000.

 Configuration directives (gromox.cfg)